one in five adults in the U.S. will experience mental illness. Yet only

 Ensure that your executives mention emotional well-being every time they talk about recruiting talent and building an

-inclusive culture that helps employees bring their best selves to work.
+that helps employees bring their best selves to work.

 Offer workshops so employees can learn more about mental health and resilience.

 Build as much flexibility as possible into all employees’ schedules.